cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 #### client.properties
 Contains parameter for timeseries client and knowledge graph endpoints.

-- `db.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the Postgres database
+- `db.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the PostgreSQL database
-- `db.user` the username to access the Postgres database
+- `db.user` the username to access the PostgreSQL database
-- `db.password` the password to access the Postgres database
+- `db.password` the password to access the PostgreSQL database
 - `sparql.query.endpoint` the SPARQL endpoint to query the knowledge graph
 - `sparql.update.endpoint` the SPARQL endpoint to update the knowledge graph
 - `sparql.username` Username to be used when accessing the knowledge graph.
 Optional.